cody-barker/portland-native-plants/README.md

 Portland Native Plants is an expansive resource containing plants native to Portland, Oregon.\
 All of the plants on this list could be suitable for backyard habitats and restoration projects alike.\
-The site allows you to search for plants by binomial name, common name, and type.
+The site allows you to:
+-search and filter plants by binomial name, common name, and type.
+-sort columns alphanumerically
+-modify the database with full CRUD if a contributing admin

 <img src="public/portland_native_plants_preview.gif" alt="gif preview"/>